ntn888/ntn888.github.io/content/blog/freebsd_nas.md

 If everything goes to plan, you should have an accessible *ARR suite running, with the correct permisions.

+TODO: Implement the equivalent of *Watchtowerr* application that auto updates the container packages on a periodic basis (ie weekly).
+To achieve this I could incorporate the cron and some shell scripting (but my scripting skills are not upto scratch).
+A rudimentary approach is outlined in this [forum post](https://forums.FreeBSD.org/threads/is-it-possible-to-pkg-update-upgrade-all-jails-in-one-go.39446/post-219246).
+Unfortunately it restarts the containers regardless if there was an update, which I think is wasteful.

 # Templates dump